arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 ### Step 2.
 Create Unit Tests

-First, let's create a new branch called `feature/unit-tests`.
+First, let's create a new branch called `feature/unit-tests` from the `main` branch.

-We can ask Copilot to create unit tests for our application.
+We can ask Copilot Chat in VSCode to create unit tests for our application.
 Enter this prompt to start creating unit tests:

 ```text
 We want to add unit testing to this project.